 Investments for which market quotations are readily available will typically be valued at the bid price of those market quotations.
 To validate market quotations, we utilize a number of factors to determine if the quotations are representative of fair value, including the source and number of the quotations.
-Debt and equity securities that are not publicly traded or whose market prices are not readily available are valued at fair value as determined in good faith by our Board of Directors, based on, among other things, the input of the Adviser and our Audit Committee.
+Debt and equity securities that are not publicly traded or whose market prices are not readily available are valued at fair value as determined in good faith by the Adviser, as the Company's valuation designee (the "Valuation Designee"), based on inputs that may include valuations provided by independent third-party valuation firm(s) engaged by the Adviser.
+Effective September 8, 2022, pursuant to Rule 2a-5 under the 1940 Act, the Board designated the Adviser as the Valuation Designee to perform the fair value determinations for the Company, subject to the oversight of the Board and certain Board reporting and other requirements.

-As part of the valuation process, the Board of Directors takes into account relevant factors in determining the fair value of our investments, including: the estimated enterprise value of a portfolio company (i.e., the total fair value of the portfolio company's debt and equity), the nature and realizable value of any collateral, the portfolio company's ability to make payments based on its earnings and cash flow, the markets in which the portfolio company does business, a comparison of the portfolio company's securities to any similar publicly traded securities, and overall changes in the interest rate environment and the credit markets that may affect the price at which similar investments may be made in the future.
-When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, the Board of Directors considers whether the pricing indicated by the external event corroborates its valuation.
+As part of the valuation process, the Adviser takes into account relevant factors in determining the fair value of our investments, including: the estimated enterprise value of a portfolio company (i.e., the total fair value of the portfolio company's debt and equity), the nature and realizable value of any collateral, the portfolio company's ability to make payments based on its earnings and cash flow, the markets in which the portfolio company does business, a comparison of the portfolio company's securities to any similar publicly traded securities, and overall changes in the interest rate environment and the credit markets that may affect the price at which similar investments may be made in the future.
+When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, the Adviser considers whether the pricing indicated by the external event corroborates its valuation.

-The Board of Directors undertakes a multi-step valuation process, which includes, among other procedures, the following:
+The Adviser undertakes a multi-step valuation process, which includes, among other procedures, the following:

-- With respect to investments for which market quotations are readily available, those investments will typically be valued at the bid price of those market quotations; - With respect to investments for which market quotations are not readily available, the valuation process begins with the preliminary valuation of each investment prepared by the Adviser; - The Adviser's valuation committee presents its valuation recommendations to the Audit Committee;
+- With respect to investments for which market quotations are readily available, those investments will typically be valued at the bid price of those market quotations; - With respect to investments for which market quotations are not readily available, the valuation process begins with the Adviser's valuation committee establishing a preliminary valuation of each investment, which may be based on valuations provided by independent valuation firm(s); - Preliminary valuations are documented and discussed by the Adviser's valuation committee; and - The Adviser determines the fair value of each investment.